SSWConsulting/SSW.People.Profiles/Adam-Cogan/Adam-Cogan.md

 In addition, Adam is a regular speaker at the SSW User Group and other conferences, including:

 - NDC Olso, NDC Porto, and NDC Sydney where he was the #2 speaker of the conference (after Troy Hunt)
-- Microsoft Tech Ed in USA (including a highly rated joint session with Billy Hollis), Malaysia, New Zealand and Australia (recently ranked in top 4 of 90 speakers in NZ)
+- Microsoft TechEd in USA (including a highly rated joint session with Billy Hollis), Malaysia, New Zealand, and Australia (recently ranked in top 4 of 90 speakers in NZ)
 - Dev Days Australia wide
 - VS Live Australia and Chicago
 - IDC Conferences South Africa and SGW Forum's DevCons
-- Code Camp Australia, New Zealand Los Angeles and San Diego
+- Code Camp Australia, New Zealand Los Angeles, and San Diego
 - SQL Code Camp Australia and New Zealand
 - Lecturer at University of Technology, Sydney